datagrok-ai/public/help/develop/how-to/routing.md

 }
 ```

-Depending on the `pathSegments` length, we choose to either start the application with the default behaviour or handle
+Depending on the `pathSegments` length, we choose to either start the application with the default behavior or handle
 the URI parameters.
 Typically, when the app starts from the Apps page, the `pathSegments` would contain 3 elements:
 `['', 'apps', 'Test']` because the `pathname` is `/apps/Test` by default for the app called `Test`.

-Let's say the default behaviour would be to add a coupld of tables and set default paths for them.
+Let's say the default behaviour would be to add a couple of tables and set default paths for them.

 ```javascript
 if (pathSegments.length <= 3) {
   //Adding demog table view